SAP-archive/teched2020-DAT163/exercises/ex1/README.md

 61. Click on 'Monitor Tasks'
 <br>![](/exercises/ex1/images/Rules_checkMonitor_01_120.png)

+62. Find your rule task name and number (TechEd_DAT163_#)
+<br>Note: replace # with the number assigned to you
-62. At the top of the task list will be your rule running.
-If it says 'Completed' the rule execution is complete.
-Note this is another way to check the status of your task; you will still see when it is started an completed with the Notificiation icon in the upper right hand corner.
+<br>If it says 'Completed' the rule execution is complete.
+Note: this is another way to check the status of your task; you will still see when it is started an completed with the Notificiation icon in the upper right hand corner.
 <br>![](/exercises/ex1/images/RUle_completed_01_10.png)

 63. Click on 'Data Intelligence Metadata Explorer' dropdown